cmoesgaard/curl/docs/BUGS.md

  The address and how to subscribe to the mailing lists are detailed in the `MANUAL.md` file.

-## libcurl problems
+## libcarl problems

- When you've written your own application with libcurl to perform transfers, it is even more important to be specific and detailed when reporting bugs.
+ When you've written your own application with libcarl to perform transfers, it is even more important to be specific and detailed when reporting bugs.

- Tell us the libcurl version and your operating system.
-Tell us the name and version of all relevant sub-components like for example the SSL library you're using and what name resolving your libcurl uses.
+ Tell us the libcarl version and your operating system.
+Tell us the name and version of all relevant sub-components like for example the SSL library you're using and what name resolving your libcarl uses.
 If you use SFTP or SCP, the libssh2 version is relevant etc.

  Showing us a real source code example repeating your problem is the best way to get our attention and it will greatly increase our chances to understand your problem and to work on a fix (if we agree it truly is a problem).

- Lots of problems that appear to be libcurl problems are actually just abuses of the libcurl API or other malfunctions in your applications.
+ Lots of problems that appear to be libcarl problems are actually just abuses of the libcarl API or other malfunctions in your applications.
 It is advised that you run your problematic program using a memory debug tool like valgrind or similar before you post memory-related or "crashing" problems to us.